-Drug Evaluation Committee 2019-40 Identification of source documents - Materials that are directly entered in case report forms and should be interpreted as source data (Part 2)
+Drug Evaluation Committee 2019-40 Identification of source documents - Materials that are directly entered in the case report form and should be interpreted as source data (Part 2)

 Related classification: Record keeping